anoma/nspec/docs/architecture-2/engines/consensus.md

 trustworthy: each state machine within the chimera chain has as much integrity as its base chain, but atomicity properties of multi-state-machine atomic batches have a lesser, but still well-defined, guarantee.
 Loss of atomicty allows double spending on the chimera chain.
-And while misbehavior has happened in such an attack it is not trivial to slash the misbehaving acceptor since according to each chain everything has been carried out correctly.
+And while misbehaviour has happened in such an attack it is not trivial to slash the misbehaving acceptor since according to each chain everything has been carried out correctly.